 As part of the District’s preparation for hypothermia shelter needs, the ICH Shelter Capacity Workgroup – a Workgroup under the ICH ERSO Committee – develops estimates of the numbers of individuals and families anticipated to need shelter during the upcoming winter.

 Annually, TCP prepares a hypothermia debrief report that outlines, among several factors, the maximum, minimum, median, mode, and average occupancy of shelters serving Men and Women on both alert and non-alert nights.

-Table 2: Occupancy of Men and Women Shelters on Alert and Non-Alert Nights, Nov 2021 – Mar 2022